Veeeetzzzz/monero-js/README.md

 import MoneroWalletRPC from 'monero-rpc';

-// Create an instance of MoneroWalletRPC const wallet = new MoneroWalletRPC('http://127.0.0.1:18082/json_rpc');
+// Create an instance of MoneroWalletRPC
+// Make sure this address and port matches the port and address you used to start up monero-wallet-rpc.exe const wallet = new MoneroWalletRPC('http://127.0.0.1:18082/json_rpc');

-// Set up the daemon connection await wallet.setDaemon({
+// Set up the daemon connection
+//Don't change this address
+await wallet.setDaemon({
   address: "http://localhost:18081",
   trusted: true